 This is the beach where one summer I gave it my best effort to learn how to surf.
 I got good enough to stand up a few times each session!
 But ultimately, the water was too cold to keep me coming back in the winter, and I moved on to something else!

-If you’d like to give surfing a try, there are a number of local surf schools or surf shops that provide lessons, a surfboard, and a wetsuit.
+If you’d like to give surfing a try, there are a number of local surf schools and shops that provide lessons, a surfboard, and a wetsuit.

 Directions to Linda Mar: The parking lot is directly off of Highway 1.
 It costs $7 for up to 4 hours or $9 all day.